massgov/mayflower-patternlab/docs/atomic-design.md

 * This is an example of an organism that includes other patterns, passes all content data to another pattern, has theme based css related to layout applied, and has a data variable to switch between a list and grid views.

 ### Templates
-* Template patterns serve the same purpose of an Organism, but they are used to represent a complete page.
-Since we're working at the page level, templates should contain Twig Blocks as placeholders to allow pages to add patterns or to override default patterns contained within the Template pattern.
+* Template patterns define the layout and basic patterns needed when constructing a page.
+Like Organisms, templates contain html elements to determine the layout and can include other patterns.
+The also use Twig Blocks to provide locations for including additional patterns or overridding default patterns.

 #### Quick guide:
 * Similar to Organisms, but at the page level